seancdavis/seancdavis-com/www/src/blog/posts/2015-02-17-connect-to-multiple-databases-in-a-rake-task-with-rails.md

 tags:
   - rake
   - ruby-on-rails
-description: "Sometimes you need access to multiple database within a single rake task, for whatever reason.
-Here's how you do it."
+description: Sometimes you need access to multiple database within a single rake task, for whatever reason.
+Here's how you do it.
+image: /blog/default/default-lime-03.png
 ---

 I've run into a few scenarios in which I need to get data from some other space into my rails app.
 When the data has been in a different structure, I tend to export it to CSV using some [GUI](http://en.wikipedia.org/wiki/Graphical_user_interface), and then parse the CSV and bring it into my current app.